andrekolodochka/sydtechleaders.github.io/coc.md

 ---
-title: Sydnet Tech Leaders Code of Conduct
+title: Sydney Tech Leaders Code of Conduct
 ---

 ## Code of Conduct